Nuclear weapons of the United States: Development agencies

 In 1975, following the "energy crisis" of the early 1970s and public and congressional discontent with the AEC (in part because of the impossibility to be both a producer and a regulator), it was disassembled into component parts as the Energy Research and Development Administration (ERDA), which assumed most of the AEC's former production, coordination, and research roles, and the Nuclear Regulatory Commission, which assumed its civilian regulation activities.

-ERDA was short-lived, however, and in 1977 the U.S. nuclear weapons activities were reorganized under the Department of Energy, which maintains such responsibilities through the semi-autonomous National Nuclear Security Administration.
+ERDA was short-lived, however, and in 1977 the US nuclear weapons activities were reorganized under the Department of Energy, which maintains such responsibilities through the semi-autonomous National Nuclear Security Administration.
 Some functions were taken over or shared by the Department of Homeland Security in 2002.
 The already-built weapons themselves are in the control of the Strategic Command, which is part of the Department of Defense.

 In general, these agencies served to coordinate research and build sites.
 They generally operated their sites through contractors, however, both private and public (for example, Union Carbide, a private company, ran Oak Ridge National Laboratory for many decades; the University of California, a public educational institution, has run the Los Alamos and Lawrence Livermore laboratories since their inception, and will jointly manage Los Alamos with the private company Bechtel as of its next contract).
 Funding was received both through these agencies directly, but also from additional outside agencies, such as the Department of Defense.
 Each branch of the military also maintained its own nuclear-related research agencies (generally related to delivery systems).

 Weapons production complex

 This table is not comprehensive, as numerous facilities throughout the United States have contributed to its nuclear weapons program.
-It includes the major sites related to the U.S. weapons program (past and present), their basic site functions, and their current status of activity.
+It includes the major sites related to the US weapons program (past and present), their basic site functions, and their current status of activity.
 Not listed are the many bases and facilities at which nuclear weapons have been deployed.
 In addition to deploying weapons on its own soil, during the Cold War, the United States also stationed nuclear weapons in 27 foreign countries and territories, including Okinawa (which was US-controlled until 1971), Japan (during the occupation immediately following World War II), Greenland, Germany, Taiwan, and French Morocco then independent Morocco.